 - Your personal timeline to complete the requirements

-Becoming a trainee is the first step.
-Most states require you to complete 75 hours of appraisal qualifying education which you can complete at your own pace through on-demand courses or via live webcasts.
-You will also need to find an appraisal supervisor (you can do this before, during, or after you complete your coursework).
-Once you do these two things, you will need to apply with the state for your Trainee Appraiser license, once you receive it, you may begin your supervised work and earning income.
-It may only take a few weeks from start to finish.
+Becoming a Trainee is the first step, which may only take a few weeks from start to finish.
+Most states require you to complete 83 hours of appraisal qualifying education, which you can complete at your own pace through on-demand courses or via live webcasts.
+You will also need to find an appraisal supervisor, which you can do before, during, or after you complete your coursework.
+Once you do those two things, you will need to apply with the state for your Trainee Appraiser license.
+Once you receive it, you may begin working under your supervisor as a paid Trainee.

-Checking your state’s appraisal licensing website to research your state’s requirements is a good first step.
+Be sure to check your state’s appraisal licensing website to research your state’s specific requirements.

 For example, it might take you several months to complete the 150 education hours you need to qualify for a Licensed Residential Appraiser credential.
-Plus, once you get your education and experience completed and submit to the state to sit for the exam, it might take the state several weeks to approve the application, and it might take another several weeks for you to schedule and pass the exam.
+Plus, once you get your education and experience completed and apply with your state to sit for the exam, it might take the state several weeks to approve the application, and it might take another several weeks for you to schedule and pass the exam.

 Below is the real property appraiser qualification criteria recommended by the Appraisal Qualifications Board (AQB).*